cloudfoundry/cf-networking-release/docs/troubleshooting-container-overlay.md

 1. `bosh-ssh` into the diego-cell hosting the container.
 2. Run `ps -awxfu | less` to get a full host process-tree.
 Search the output for the container's `instance_guid` to find the parent `gdn` process.
 Scan down the `gdn` process's tree to find child processes for `diego-sshd`, `envoy`, and the app process.
-   Not the process IDs of these three processes (second column of the output).
+   Note the process IDs of these three processes (second column of the output).
 3. Validate that all three processes share the same networking namespace inode reference by running `ls -l /proc/<pid>/ns/net`.
    It should show up as a link to `net:[<namespace inode>]`.
 4. Enter a bash shell as root in the container namespaces with `nsenter -t <app-pid> -a bash`.